All Episodes

 Snurdley, are you afraid to call yourself a conservative?

-Nor am I. I don't know any conservative well, yes, I don't know any conservative.
+Well, yes, I don't know any conservative.

-I don't know any genuine real conservative who is afraid to tell you what they really are.
+I don't know any genuine, real conservative who is afraid to tell you what they really are.

-The um of course people on the left are afraid to tell you at all, truthfully, what they are.
+Of course, people on the left are afraid to tell you at all, truthfully, what they are.